Bauerpauer/mobile_notify/README.markdown

-Apns4r
+mobile_notify
 ======

-This lib is intended to allow write my own APNs provider for Apple Push Notificaion services (APNs) in ruby.
-Requires json gem.
+A simple library intended to provide a simple interface for sending APNS messages for iPhone, iPod, and iPad applications.

 Configuration
 =============

-If you want to use APNs certificates with ruby (ie with OpenSSL), here's a tip from [great post about integration between Python and APNs](http://blog.nuclearbunny.org/2009/05/11/connecting-to-apple-push-notification-services-using-python-twisted/):

->One caveat  - the Mac OS X Keychain Access application does not directly export
->certificates and private keys in Private Enhanced Mail (.pem)  format, which is
->what the OpenSSL implementation we use with Twisted will want, but luckily
->there’s an easy mechanism to convert if you export the files as Personal
->Information Exchange (.p12) format.
-The following two commands can be used to
->convert the .p12 files into .pem files using the built-in openssl command on
->Mac OS X or most Linux distributions:
+To use this library, you'll need to export your Apple Push Services certificate and private key to a .p12 file.
+Open up Keychain Access and find the proper certificate + private key combination.
+For development certs, the name of the cert you're looking for will be in the format: "Apple Development Push Services: IDENTIFIER:APPID", for production certs, the name is "Apple Production Push Services: IDENTIFIER:APPID".
+For some reason these certs were stored under my "System" keychain, and were missing the private key association.
+Dragging the cert to the "login" keychain caused the proper private key to associate w/ the cert.
+After you're sure everything is setup, right-click the cert and export it to a .p12 file.
+Open a terminal window and run the following command:

-    openssl pkcs12 -in cred.p12 -out certkey.pem -nodes -clcerts
+    openssl pkcs12 -in exported_cert_and_key.p12 -out cert_and_key.pem -nodes
-    openssl pcks12 -in pkey.p12 -out pkey.pem -nodes -clcerts

 Example
 =======

     require "rubygems"
-    require "apns4r"
+    require "mobile_notify"

-    c = APNs4r::Connection.new(APNs4r::SANDBOX_GATEWAY_URI, "/path/to/cert.pem", "/path/to/key.pem")
+    connection = MobileNotify::Apns::Connection.new(RubyAPNS::SANDBOX_GATEWAY_URI, "/path/to/cert_and_key.pem")
-    c.send(APNs4r::SimpleNotification.new("some device token", 27, "Check out the new ride!", "default"))
+    connection.send(MobileNotify::Apns::SimpleNotification.new("some device token", 27, "Check out the new ride!", "default")) connection.close

-Doc
-===

 Copyright (c) 2010 Scott Bauer, released under the MIT license